 IoT devices typically generate large amounts of time series data, such as temperature readings from sensors.
-Azure Time Series Insights can connect to an IoT hub, read the telemetry stream from your devices, store that data, and enable you to query and visualize it.
+Azure Data Explorer can connect to an IoT hub, read the telemetry stream from your devices, store that data, and enable you to query and visualize it.

 For a hands-on experience, try one of the quickstarts: